PHY1498H F (FAS PHY492H)

 Course format:

-This is an in-person course that includes pre-recorded video content, as well as in-person lectures.
-Pre-recorded content and notes will be posted in advance of in-person class meetings.
+This is an in-person course.
+Lecture notes will be posted in advance of in-person class meetings, and recordings of in-person classes will be posted.
 Recordings of in-person class meetings will be posted.

 - course title